 "We are a family of faith and hope, linked by mutual concern with a desire to serve.
-We are regularly praying for the people of Hampton Hill and are here to help, whether or not you come to church.
+We are regularly praying for the people of Hampton Hill and beyond and are here to help."

 Each day receive a reminder to pray and read the Bible with a link to a short audio reflection.